joshgerdes/jekyll-uno/_posts/2016-12-28-install-visio-2010-standard-instead-premium.md

   4. Right click and select New, Text Document
   5. Rename the newly created text document to: config.xml (you may have to show Extensions to rename the file extension from txt to xml).
   6. Open config.xml
-  7. Type in the following and save &#8211; Once saved – install Visio normally and it should install with the correct SKU ie Visio 2010 Standard.
+  7. Type in the following and save, Once saved – install Visio normally and it should install with the correct SKU ie Visio 2010 Standard.

-View the code on <a href="https://gist.github.com/lukemurraynz/8a1404a51ca472d507622a90ec9a9ec8">Gist</a>.
+{% gist 8a1404a51ca472d507622a90ec9a9ec8 %}

 Note: Replace the PIDKey value with any of the Product Keys listed below to change the default install SKU: